chrismits/Intrusion-Detection/README.md

 # Intrusion-Detection

 Intrusion Detection system for security cameras.
-If a camera feed detects motion, the user will be notified via text message
+If a camera feed detects motion, the user will be notified via text message.
+Demo can be seen here: ENTER YOUTUBE LINK

-## How to setup:
+## Setup:

-* Note: This project assumes that Python 3.7 is already installed in your system.
+* Note: Because this project is still in a preliminary phase, it assumes that the user has a twilio user account with a demo project set up and a pyimgur user account.

 To start with, clone this project using: